Griffan/VerifyBamID/README.md

 --Verbose        [Bool] If print the progress of the method on the screen /*To construct SVDPrefix auxillary files*/
---RefVCF         [String] Reference panel VCF with genotype information, for generation of .UD .mu .bed files[Optional] /*Below are deprecated but still available*/
+--RefVCF         [String] Reference panel VCF with genotype information, for generation of .UD .mu .bed files[Optional] /*Pileup information related*/
+--no-orphans     [Bool] Skip anomalous read pairs in variant calling.
+Anomolous read pairs are those marked in the FLAG field as paired in sequencing but without the properly-paired flag set.
+[Optional]
+--adjust-MQ      [Int] Coefficient for downgrading mapping quality for reads containing excessive mismatches.
+Given a read with a phred-scaled probability q of being generated from the mapped position, the new mapping quality is about sqrt((INT-q)/INT)*INT.
+A zero value disables this functionality; if enabled, the recommended value for BWA is 50. [default:40]
+--max-depth      [Int] Setting this limit reduces the amount of memory and time needed to process regions with very high coverage.
+Passing zero for this option sets it to the highest possible value, effectively removing the depth limit.
+[8000]
+--incl-flags     [Int] Required flags: skip reads with mask bits unset [null] --excl-flags     [Int] Filter flags: skip reads with mask bits set [UNMAP,SECONDARY,QCFAIL,DUP] /*Below are deprecated but still available*/
 --UDPath         [String] .UD matrix file from SVD result of genotype matrix[Required] --MeanPath       [String] .mu matrix file of genotype matrix[Required]